 - Edge cuts around the river-rock drainage bed were done with a sharp utility knife, not a kicker.
 The cleaner the cut, the less the edge dries out.

-- The strip along the foundation got an extra-firm roll to lock the sod to the soil.
+- The strip along the foundation got an extra-firm roll to lock the sod to the 3 inches of fresh topsoil.
 That narrow strip is the first to dry out and the first to peel up if the contact is not tight.

 - Hand-watering setup was confirmed before we left.
 This yard does not have an irrigation system — most Cambridge backyards do not — so the homeowner is on a hose-and-sprinkler schedule for the first two weeks.